 Students in Year 4 and above have their lessons upstairs.
 Follow us up to the first floor, don't miss the original stained glass window on your way up.

 Year 6 to Year 8

-As we go higher up the building, we reach the Upper School.
+As you go higher up in the building, you get to the Upper School.

 During the three senior years, the class format is slightly different.
-Classes are split into smaller groups, two per year resulting in class sizes no bigger than 12 pupils.
+Classes are split into two smaller groups per year resulting in class sizes no bigger than 12 pupils.